jnozzi/cocoadev.com/markdown/GettingTheColorUnderTheCursor.md

 Heres a sample..

 <code>
-General/NSColor  *pixelColor;
+NSColor  *pixelColor;

-[self lockFocus];  // General/NSReadPixel pulls data out of the current focused graphics context, so -lockFocus is necessary here.
+[self lockFocus];  // NSReadPixel pulls data out of the current focused graphics context, so -lockFocus is necessary here.

-pixelColor = General/NSReadPixel(pixelPosition); //pixelPosition is of type General/NSPoint and has the value of the position where you want to read the color
+pixelColor = NSReadPixel(pixelPosition); //pixelPosition is of type NSPoint and has the value of the position where you want to read the color

 [self unlockFocus];  //